apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 ### Connection Monitoring

-OpenWire has a few paramters to control how each connection is monitored, they are:
+OpenWire has a few parameters to control how each connection is monitored, they are:

 * maxInactivityDuration:
 It specifies the time (milliseconds) after which the connection is closed by the broker if no data was received.